pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

 ### Requirements

 * SuiteCRM version 7.9 or newer, using the SuiteP Theme.
-* PHP version - minimum 7.0.8
+* PHP version - minimum 7.2.5 (note that PHP.net is no longer supporting 7.2.x, so an even newer version is recommended)

 ### Ideas for Future Features